Skip to content

 It is evident that the Japanese approach places quality over quantity.
 When it comes to rice cookers made in Japan, both Zojirushi and Tiger stand out for their excellence.

-Stock is limited.
-Pre-order now.
+Stock is always tight.
+Order now.

 Zojirushi Micom Multifunctional Rice Cookers

 Cuckoo is a popular choice according to customer feedback.
 Its key advantage is the flexibility it offers, allowing users to customise various settings, including the temperature of warm keeping (for some models).
-The most common customers who look for Cuckoo rice cookers are those who have had a very good rice experience at a friend's home.
-They are surprised to find that Cuckoo cooks the same type of rice they have at home but with much better results.

 2. What factors should you consider?